AdobeDocs/journey-optimizer.pt-BR/help/using/privacy/opt-out.md

 >[!NOTE]
 >
->No [!DNL Journey Optimizer], o consentimento é gerido pelo [Esquema de consentimento](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=pt-BR){target=&quot;_blank&quot;} da Experience Platform.
-Por padrão, o valor do campo de consentimento fica vazio e é tratado como consentimento para receber suas comunicações.
-Durante a integração, é possível modificar esse valor padrão para um dos valores possíveis listados [aqui](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=pt-BR#choice-values){target=&quot;_blank&quot;}.
+>No [!DNL Journey Optimizer], o consentimento é tratado pelo [Esquema de consentimento](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=pt-BR) da Experience Platform{target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=pt-BR#choice-values){target="_blank"}.